zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 +};
 ```

-We can make an `appendTo` function to the code cleaner.
+We can also create an `appendTo` function to make the logic easier to read.

 ```diff
 +// [a] -> a -> [a]